SKam23/ChipTweet-Bot/README.md

 Please note that the bot's efficiency in retrieving promo codes depends on various factors, including network connectivity, and the frequency of tweets made by Chipotle during NBA finals games.

-## License

-This project is licensed under the [MIT License](LICENSE).

-Feel free to modify and enhance the bot based on your requirements and enjoy your free meals from Chipotle!

-Let me know if you need any further assistance or clarification.